jbush001/NyuziProcessor/tests/cosimulation/README.md

 ## Instruction Selection for Random Program Generation

 Using a completely unbiased random distribution of instructions doesn't give great coverage.
-It is desirable to adjust the distribution of instructions to exercise different architectural areas.
-The probabilities of different instruction types are currently hardcoded in the generator program
+For example:
+* A branch will squash instructions in the pipeline.
+If branches are issued too frequently, they will mask issues with instruction dependencies.
+* If the full range of 32 registers are used as operands and destinations of instructions, it will be unlikely that there will be RAW dependencies between subsequent instructions.

+For that reason, we use _constrained_ random instruction generation.
+The random distribution of instructions is adjusted to give the best hardware coverage.
+The probabilities for instructions are currently hard-coded.

+Additional constraints are imposed to prevent improper program behavior, as follows:

 ### Branches

 We want to avoid creating infinite loops.
 To ensure this, branches can only be forward.
 Additionally, we only allow a forward branch of up to 8 instructions to avoid skipping too much code.